Impact of Interacting Dark Energy on the Growth of Matter Density Perturbations: Observational Constraints from DESI and Multi-Probe Data: Conclusion

-The excellent agreement between the constraints obtained from the direct numerical integration of the growth equation (Method~I) and those from our improved parameterization (Method~II) validates the accuracy of the latter.
+For the $w$CDM model, the excellent agreement between the constraints obtained from the direct numerical integration of the growth equation (Method I) and those from our improved parameterization (Method II) validates the accuracy of the latter.
 This makes it a practical tool for future large-scale cosmological explorations.
-The observational bounds on the coupling translate into a constraint on the induced shift, $|\Delta\gamma| \lesssim 0.03$ (${3}\sigma$).
+The observational bounds on the coupling translate into strict $3\sigma$ intervals for the growth index: $0.5469 \lesssim \gamma \lesssim 0.5974$ for the $w$CDM model and approximately $0.53 \lesssim \gamma \lesssim 0.59$ for the CPL model, restricting the growth index to a common approximate interval of $0.53 \lesssim \gamma \lesssim 0.60$ for both models.
 This range is too narrow to span the gap between the $\Lambda$CDM value ($\gamma \approx 0.55$) and the predictions of representative modified gravity theories, such as DGP ($\gamma_{\mathrm{DGP}} \simeq 0.687$) or some viable $f(R)$ models ($\gamma \sim 0.40\text{--}0.43$).
-Consequently, the degeneracy between IDE and modified gravity is effectively broken by the present observational bounds.
+Consequently, while the degeneracy between IDE and modified gravity remains at the theoretical level, the present observational bounds strongly constrain the parameter space where IDE could mimic modified gravity, making the two scenarios distinguishable with current data.

 Our results refine the interpretative framework for upcoming high-precision growth-of-structure measurements from DESI, Euclid, and SKA.
 Should next-generation surveys detect a significant deviation of $\gamma$ from the $\Lambda$CDM expectation, the present analysis indicates that the cause would more definitively point towards a genuine modification of gravity on cosmological scales, rather than a non-minimal interaction within the dark sector.
 Thus, the growth index, especially when combined with precise background data, serves as a robust diagnostic for discriminating between IDE and modified gravity scenarios.
-Our current study is confined to dark energy models with a specific interaction form and a constant equation-of-state parameter.
-In future work, we will extend our investigation to examine the characteristics of density perturbations in models with other interaction forms or with an evolving equation of state.
+In future work, we will further investigate the characteristics of density perturbations in models with other interaction forms.